x71c9/uranio-cli/README.md

 **`uranio-cli`** is the only package you need in order to work with Uranio.

-Uranio is a framework that builds CRUD APIs.
+Uranio is a Typescript framework that builds CRUD APIs.

 Uranio can be installed as one of the following repo:
 `core`, `api`, `trx`, `adm`.